Kodeden/continued-curriculum/testing-contacts/cypress.md

 }).as("createContact");
 ```

+If you have some doubt or query, be sure to ask in the Slack.

 ## Additional Reading

-This is a list of [*anti-patterns*](https://docs.cypress.io/guides/references/best-practices#Organizing-Tests-Logging-In-Controlling-State) from the Cypress team.
+This is a list of [_anti-patterns_](https://docs.cypress.io/guides/references/best-practices#Organizing-Tests-Logging-In-Controlling-State) from the Cypress team.

 ## Challenge